thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Web and mobile instrumentation

-Most of frontend apps today interact with REST api via HTTP, so this scenario is identical to the remote call instrumentation.
-However, since frontend apps are deployed closer to end users, a trust layer needs to be established to make sure that tracing data is valid and correctly adjusted before assembling traces.
+Most of the frontend apps today interact with REST api via HTTP, so this scenario is identical to the remote call instrumentation.
+However, since frontend apps are deployed closer to end-user, a trust layer needs to be established to make sure that tracing data is valid and correctly adjusted before assembling traces.

 ### Summary